clicon/clixon-docs/quickstart.rst

 Restconf
 --------

+Clixon can use different Restconf modules
+*  Reverse proxy such as `Nginx <https://nginx.org>`_  using an internal FCGI socket communication
+*  Native web-server such as `libevhtp <https://github.com/criticalstack/libevhtp>`_.

-Clixon also provides a Restconf interface.
-A reverse proxy needs to be configured.
+The libevhtp web server is integrated with the clixon restconf daemon and needs no extra installations, but a reverse proxy needs to be configured.

+Nginx
+^^^^^

 For example, using nginx on an Ubuntu release: install, and edit config file `/etc/nginx/sites-available/default`
 ::